 An apt example is Corona beer.
-Sharing a name with the virus that caused us to spend 2020 in lockdown the company did not actively distance themselves from the unfortunate similarity.
+Sharing a name with the virus that caused us to spend much of 2020 and 2021 in lockdown the company did not actively distance themselves from the unfortunate similarity.
 Relying instead on Coronas strong brand equity, built upon consumer sentiment and a marketing campaign which has remained consistent for over 30 years.
-Corona’s ‘do nothing’ strategy appears to have paid off — Brand Finance Annual Report in August 2020 named Corona as the world’s most popular beer brand.
+Corona’s ‘do nothing’ strategy appears to have paid off — Brand Finance Annual Report named Corona as the world’s most popular beer brand.

 Traditional beer marketing strategies have predictably been male-dominated, with an emphasis on masculinity, tradition, local heritage, and culture.
 Marketing campaigns largely focussed on mate-ship and camaraderie.
 This Speight’s ad, The Dance, is all about mateship

 Beer marketing for big breweries

 Big breweries and beer brands have had the opportunity to build brand equity over time.
 Their marketing strategy has been largely supported by and maintained consistent brand elements and themes over decades.
 This builds trust and familiarity.

 For example, Carlton United Brewery’s marketing strategy for Victoria Bitter portrays a sense of the Australian culture:mate ship, and reward for a job well done with its “hard earned thirst” campaign that ran from the 60s to early 2000s.
 In 2015, CUB revived the “hard earned thirst” campaign, replicating the original narration with the help of technology.